Protestantism in the United Kingdom: Monarchs

-During the 16th and 17th centuries, nearly all the monarchs and resulting governments of Scotland, Ireland, and England were defined by either Catholicism or Protestantism.
+During the 16th and 17th centuries, nearly all the monarchs and resulting governments of Scotland, Ireland, and England were defined as being either Catholic or Protestant.

 Henry VIII was the first monarch to introduce a new state religion to the English.
 In 1532, he wanted to have his marriage to his wife, Catherine of Aragon, annulled.
 When Pope Clement VII refused to consent to the annulment, Henry VIII decided to separate the entire country of England from the Roman Catholic Church.
 The Pope had no more authority over the people of England; this parting of ways allowed for Protestantism to enter the country.

 Henry VIII established the Church of England after his split with the Pope.
 However, England stayed much the same, even with the new state religion.
 Its doctrines and practices were, at first, very similar to those of the Catholic Church.
-The king did not establish the Church of England as a result of religious differences with Catholicism; his motives were mainly political, and he persecuted radical Protestants who threatened his church.
+The King made two visible differences to show his authority over the new church; priests and monks were now allowed to marry, and monasteries (and any valuables inside them) were seen to belong to the King to use as he wished.
+The King did not establish this Anglican Church as a result of religious differences with Catholicism; his motives were mainly political, and he persecuted radical Protestants who threatened his new church.

-Henry VIII's successor, Edward VI, supported the Reformation, but his belief in Protestantism was not only political.
+Henry VIII's successor, his son Edward VI, supported the Reformation, but his belief was spiritual as well as political.
 He was more devout in his faith, and persecution of Protestant subjects ceased.

-Under Queen Mary I, however, Protestants were persecuted once again.
+Under his sister Queen Mary I, however, Protestants were persecuted once again.
 She was raised Catholic, and saw it as her duty to purge the evil of Protestantism from her country.
 During her reign, reformers of the church, such as Thomas Hawkes, Hugh Latimer, Nicholas Ridley, Thomas Cranmer, and George Wishart, were executed for their faith.
 These executions did not heavily hinder the Protestant movement.
 In fact, many joined the church when they saw how committed these martyrs were to their religion.

 The next monarch, Elizabeth I, was a Protestant.
 Under her rule, the Protestant Church flourished.
 Protestants now filled many leadership positions in government.
 With this new power, however, came the persecution of many Catholics.
-Similarities between the Catholic and Protestant churches steadily decreased during this time.
+As new branches of Protestantism (such as the Presbyterian church) grew, similarities between the Catholic and Protestant churches steadily decreased during this time.

 The reign of King James I established a certain future for Protestantism in England.
 The King James Bible introduced a new Protestant form of the Bible to church members throughout the country.
 This translation was in a language and dialect specific to the English people and to their Protestant religion.
 James I fulfilled the efforts of Protestant reformers who had been supporting the distribution of Bibles in common language for decades.
+The King James Bible is still used by many people today.